 Clinical Research Studies at UNC

 Researchers at UNC are often conducting trials of new treatment approaches for patients with COPD.
-To learn more about these studies, you are invited to contact us by email one of our study coordinators, Samantha Earnhardt and Nadia Shive and to visit our clinical studies page.
+To learn more about these studies, visit our clinical studies page.